Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 <img src="/assets/images/guides/getting-started/authentication-overview.png" style="width:600px;" title="Authentication Flow" alt="Authentication Flow"/>

-#### Step 1 - Create a HMAC Authorization request to the Identity API
+#### Step 1 - Create a HMAC Authorization request to the APIs
-The Identity API can create 2 different types of Bearer Token for you.
-The one you need will depend on what you are trying to do.
-The table below shows the 2 types of task and the corresponding Identity API endpoint to call to get the appropriate Bearer Token.

-Task | Identity endpoint to use
--|-
-Management tasks in your account<br/>or tenants, including creating customer orders | Choose `Create Management API Bearer Token`
-Processing a payout instruction<br/>or requesting payout options | Choose `Create Payout API Bearer Token`
+The Identity API creates an Access Token Token for to use in subsequence API calls

-Using your the `publicKey` and `privateKey` of your API Key you must now create an HMAC token from your request.
+Using your the `publicKey` and `privateKey` of your API Key you must create an HMAC token from your request.
 See the example in our [Github Repository](https://github.com/Imburse-Payments/hmac-examples).

 Add the `Authorization` header to your request.